Pages

 “Catch the discounts.
 Scan and collect the QR codes.”

 Acchiappare - “grab or snatch” is a word that never rolls off our tongue.
-It’s used in compound nouns like dreamcatcher or acchiappasogni, fly swatter or acchiappamosche (or schiacciamosche which we like this better!).
-And Gli Acchiappagiochi - “the game catchers” is a cartoon.
+It’s used in compound nouns like dreamcatcher or acchiappasogni, fly swatter or acchiappamosche (or schiacciamosche which we like better!).
+And Gli Acchiappagiochi - “the game catchers” is a cartoon on RAI.

 The verb chiappare means the same as acchiappare but is less frequently used and is more colloquial.
 The prefix “ac” means “to” or “towards” and intensifies the meaning of a verb it is used with, making it more emphatic.
 To add to our confusion, chiappa means “butt cheek”.
 Acchiappachiappa means butt catcher?